GoogleChrome/developer.chrome.com/site/en/docs/web-platform/navigation-api/index.md

 {% endAside %}

 The `navigation.navigate()` method returns a object which contains two `Promise` instances in `{ committed, finished }`.
-This allows the invoker can wait until either the transition is "committed" (the visible URL has changed and a new `NavigationEntry` is available) or "finished" (all promises passed to `transitionWhile()` are complete&mdash;or rejected, due to failure or being preempted by another navigation).
+This allows the invoker can wait until either the transition is "committed" (the visible URL has changed and a new `NavigationHistoryEntry` is available) or "finished" (all promises passed to `transitionWhile()` are complete&mdash;or rejected, due to failure or being preempted by another navigation).

-The `navigate` method also has an optional options object which controls how the navigation will occur.
+The `navigate` method also has an options object, where you can set:

-These options will allow you to `replace` the current URL, set a new immutable `state` (to be made available via the `.getState()` method on `NavigationEntry`s), and configure `navigateEvent.info`.
+- `state`: the state for the new history entry, as available via the `.getState()` method on the `NavigationHistoryEntry`.

-The `info` property is worth calling out.
+- `history`: which can be set to `"replace"` to replace the current history entry.
-It allows you to pass transient information about this specific navigation event into the "navigate" listener.
+- `info`: an object to pass to the navigate event via `navigateEvent.info`.

-This could be useful to, for example, denote a particular animation that causes the next page to appear.
+In particular, `info` could be useful to, for example, denote a particular animation that causes the next page to appear.
 (The alternative might be to set a global variable or include it as part of the #hash.
 Both options are a bit awkward.)
 Notably, this `info` won't be replayed if a user later causes navigation, e.g., via their Back and Forward buttons.
 In fact, it will always be `undefined` in those cases.